17-year-old suspect in UK dance class stabbings is named in court

-LONDON (AP) — A 17-year-old boy charged with three counts of murder and 10 counts of attempted murder for the stabbings at a dance class in northwest England was named in court on Thursday as Axel Rudakubana, as he made his first court appearance.
+LONDON (AP) — A 17-year-old boy charged with three counts of murder and 10 counts of attempted murder for the stabbings at a dance class in northwest England was named as Axel Rudakubana as he made his first court appearance Thursday.

-Liverpool Judge Andrew Menary said that despite not being an adult, the boy can be named because he will turn 18 next week.

-The appearance in Liverpool Crown Court came after the shocking crime inspired two nights of violent unrest across England and Prime Minister Keir Starmer summoned British police chiefs to address the crisis Thursday.
+Liverpool Judge Andrew Menary said his order was exceptional given the boy's age, but he chose not to shield his name because he will become an adult when he turns 18 next week and because of rumors about his identity that appeared to have inspired two nights of violent unrest across England.

+“Continuing to prevent the full reporting has the disadvantage of allowing others to spread misinformation, in a vacuum,” Menary said in Liverpool Crown Court.

 The attack Monday on children at a Taylor Swift-themed summer holiday dance class shocked a country where knife crime is a long-standing and vexing problem, though mass stabbings are rare.
 The deaths have been used by far-right activists to stoke anger at immigrants and Muslims — though the suspect is not an immigrant, and his religion has not been disclosed.

-The suspect, who police said was born in Britain, has not been charged with terrorism offenses but faces three counts of murder over the deaths of Alice Dasilva Aguiar, 9, Elsie Dot Stancombe, 7, and Bebe King, 6, in the seaside town of Southport in northwest England.
+Rudakubana, who police said was born in Britain, has not been charged with terrorism offenses but faces three counts of murder over the deaths of Alice Dasilva Aguiar, 9, Elsie Dot Stancombe, 7, and Bebe King, 6, in the seaside town of Southport.

 He also has been charged with 10 counts of attempted murder for the eight children and two adults who were injured.

+Rudakubana did not enter a plea and was ordered held without bail and returned to youth detention, though Menary said that might change after his birthday.
+His next court date is Oct.
+25.

-The adults, who were listed in critical condition, were publicly named for the first time as Leanne Lucas, who led the dance class, and John Hayes, who worked nearby and intervened in the attack to protect children.
-The wounded children cannot be named because of their ages.
+The adults, who were listed in critical condition, were named for the first time as Leanne Lucas, who led the dance and yoga class, and John Hayes, who worked nearby and intervened in the attack to protect children.
+The injured children cannot be named because of their ages.

 Two of the children were discharged Thursday, Alder Hey Children’s hospital said.
 Five others were in stable condition at the hospital.

-The suspect, wearing a gray tracksuit, smiled briefly at reporters before sitting down in the courtroom.
-He then pulled his sweatshirt above his nose and held his head low during the brief hearing.
+The suspect, wearing a gray tracksuit, smiled briefly at reporters during an initial appearance in Liverpool Magistrates' Court.
+At his subsequent appearance in the Crown Court, he pulled his sweatshirt up to his hair to cover his face.
 He did not speak.

 Neither the teen's parents nor family members of victims were in court.